How to Watch the NBA on Thursday: TV Channel, Game Times and Odds

 Today's NBA Games

-The 76ers look to pull of an away win at the Nets on Thursday at 7:30 PM ET.
+The Nuggets hope to pick up a road win at the Timberwolves on Thursday at 1:00 PM ET.

 How to Watch